shellyjang/gchat_analysis/README.md

 # Google chat analysis
 Were you too busy this year?
 Lacking the discipline to keep a self-log?
 Curious about what you & your friends chatted about in 2009??
-Go digging around your own chat log!
+Go digging around your own gchat log -- it's been waiting for you!

 ## Pre-req